etan18/Obsidian-Notes/Cognitive Science/Perception/color.md

 The exact color we perceive is dependent on the reflectance of the surface we are looking at and the illumination of the [[perception#light & shadow|light]] surface.

 ### tri-chromatic theory
-Tri-chromatic theory is the predominantly-accepted notion for how color is encoded in the brain.
+Tri-chromatic theory is the predominantly-accepted notion for how color is encoded in the [[brain]].
 It was proposed by Thomas Young and Hermann von Helmholtz in the 19th century.

 The theory posits that there are three different types of [[visual cortex#photoreceptors|cones]], where each type is broadly tuned to a different, specific wavelength (red, blue, and green).
 Any color visible to humans can be formed by combining different RBG amounts.